secretstartups/handbook/content/handbook/legal/subscription-agreement/index.md

 “Acceptance” of an Order Form shall occur at the earliest of the following: (a) execution of an Order Form, (b) reference to an Order Form Quote No. within a purchase order or similar document, or (c) the use of Software.

-“Additional Terms” are separate terms and conditions governing Customer’s accesupdates to and use of certain (a) features in the Software, , or (b) Supplemental Services available for purchase,  as set forth here: <https://about.gitlab.com/terms/>.
+“Additional Terms” are separate terms and conditions governing Customer’s access to and use of certain (a) features in the Software, or (b) Supplemental Services available for purchase,  as set forth here: <https://about.gitlab.com/terms/>.

 “Add-On User(s)” are additional Users in excess of those that have been purchased under a Subscription via an executed Order Form or web-portal purchase.